 DEADLINE AND INSTRUCTIONS FOR EMAIL SUBMISSION

-Submitted application materials and non-thesis adviser letter of support must be submitted via email by the deadline of 5:00pm EST on Monday, January 9th, 2017 to Dr. Megan Mittelstadt (firstname.lastname@example.org) with subject line "Landry Cancer Research Fellowship".
+Submitted application materials and non-thesis adviser letter of support must be submitted via email by the deadline of 5:00pm EST on Friday, February 15th, 2019 to Ryan Lee (firstname.lastname@example.org) with subject line "Landry Cancer Research Fellowship".

-Following the application submission deadline, applications will be reviewed for qualification and ranked by members of the Landry Cancer Biology Consortium (LCBC) steering committee.
-Announcement of award receipt will occur on or by Monday, March 6th, 2017.
+Following the application submission deadline, applications will be reviewed by experts within the Harvard community and ranked by members of the Landry Cancer Biology Consortium (LCBC) steering committee.
+Announcement of award receipt will occur on or by Friday, March 15th, 2019.